joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-11-1-pumpkin-time.md

 {:.caption}

-David S. Pumpkins, the erstwhile host of It's Pumpkin Time!
+David S. Pumpkins, the erstwhile host of Damn That's a Hot Pumpkin!

 ### The Pumpkin Shuffle